resistics/resistics/docs/source/tutorial/up-and-running.rst

 By default spectra are stored in a folder called spectra under the dataFolder.
 The reason for this will become clearer in the section covering :doc:`multiple spectra <multiple-spectra>`.

 The next step is to process the spectra to estimate the impedance tensor.
-This is done using the :meth:`~resistics.project.projectTransferFunction.processProject` method in :mod:`~resistics.project.projectTransferFunction`.
+This is done using the :meth:`~resistics.project.transfunc.processProject` method in project :mod:`~resistics.project.transfunc` module.

 .. literalinclude:: ../../../examples/tutorial/simpleRun.py
     :linenos:
     :language: python
-    :lines: 14-17
+    :lines: 13-16
-    :lineno-start: 14
+    :lineno-start: 13

 Transfer function data is stored under the transFuncData folder as shown below.
 As transfer functions are calculated out for each unique sampling frequency in a site, the data is stored with respect to sampling frequencies.